katic512/GeeksForGeeksV2.0/basic/tripletWithZeroSum/ReadMe.md

 https://practice.geeksforgeeks.org/problems/find-triplets-with-zero-sum/1?page=1&company[]=Google&sortBy=difficult
 Find triplets with zero sum
-BasicAccuracy: 25.81%Submissions: 204K+Points: 1
-Lamp
-Struggling with Cracking Interviews?
-Click here to end your problems!

 Given an array arr[] of n integers.
 Check whether it contains a triplet that sums up to zero.